systemincloud/rly/README.md

 Introduction
 ============

-RLY is a 100% Python implementation of the common parsing tools lex and yacc.
+RLY is a 100% R implementation of the common parsing tools lex and yacc.

 How to Use
 ==========